studio-1b/CarPoolMashupPython/Aws/README.md

 > [!WARNING]
 > Having a Security Group assignment wrong, will not fail the container startup, but the Security Group is essentially a simple firewall configuration.
 And misconfigured, it might block port 80, which is what the carpool container is programmed to start on

-After "the service, which is last step" has started, you can find the public IP address at:
+After "the service" (which is last step) has started, you can find the public IP address at:
-  - Tasks > click task > Network Bindings > external link
+  - (In created cluster) > Tasks > click task > Network Bindings > external IPv4 link

-Copy and paste into your browser to trial the Carpool application
+Copy and paste (the IP address above) into your browser to trial the Carpool application
   - Test on your browser, at your liesure

-To stop carpool (b/c fargate includes a daily cost),
+To stop carpool (b/c AWS ECS Fargate includes a daily cost, which adds up to about USD$24/mo),
-  - remove/delete the task and service.
+  - Remove/delete the task and service.
+You can un-register the task definition.
 There is no free tier for running a ECS service.
 It is about $24/mo.